2 day introductory course - £150

 - You start your learning at the end of the roll, the recovery, and then work backwards through the steps of the roll until you reach the set up.

 - Confidence.
-When you learn Greenland rolling you begin to understand the detail of why a kayak rolls.
+When you learn Greenland rolling you begin to understand why a kayak rolls.
 When your roll fails you should be able to analyse why it failed and what you can do about it.

 - Leave with a clear plan of what to do next.